Processing emails with JSON content

 }

 • item: contains the attributes of the item.
-The keys are either attributed names or labels, as defined in the configuration Customize -> Item Attributes.
+The keys are either attribute names or labels, as defined in the configuration under Customize -> Item attributes.

-The values are always the visible values of the fields, i.e. for list type attributes, the label and not the ID must be specified.
+The values are always the visible values of the fields, that is, for attributes of the List type the label and not the ID must be specified.

-• person: contains the personal attributes.
-The labels of these attributes are fixed and cannot be changed via the Allegra user interface.
+• person: contains the person-related attributes.
+The labels of these attributes are fixed and cannot be changed through the Allegra user interface.

-Most personal attributes are optional, but either firstName and lastName or userName are required.
+Most person attributes are optional, but either firstName and lastName or userName are required.

 Each attribute value should be a string.
 This also applies to all list-based attributes such as the department label.
-An exception is disableEmailNotification, which can also be a boolean value (true or false).
+One exception is disableEmailNotification, which can also be a boolean value (true or false).

-The locale attribute, if present, should be either browser or a valid Java locale string like de or de_DE.
+The locale attribute, if present, should be either browser or a valid Java locale string such as de or de_DE.

 The country and countryISOCode attributes are mutually exclusive; only one of the two should be used. countryISOCode` should, if present, be the official two-letter ISO code of a country.

 • token: a string value.
-Explanation below under item.emailReceived.isJSON.tokenValue
+See the explanation further below under item.emailReceived.isJSON.tokenValue

-The following values can be set under Server Configuration -> Miscellaneous -> “Edit Advanced Settings” to adjust the JSON email processing.
+The following values can be set under Server configuration -> Other -> “Edit advanced settings” to adjust the JSON email processing.

 Remark